 8) Data Structure

 Data Structure is all about the structure of the content on a website.
 Structure data plays a great role when it comes to showing the result, especially after the latest Google update.
-Structure data tells search engines about your data.
+Structured data tells search engines about your data.

 Although structured data is part of technical SEO because you need to add code to your website to get it right.
 It can help you enhance the presentation of your listings in the SERPS either through featured snippets, knowledge graph entries, etc and increase your CTR.

 AMP stands for Accelerated Mobile Pages.
 AMP concept is developed with the intention of making websites faster by loading only HTML files rather than loading the whole bunch of heavy scripts, CSS files.
 AMP is not compulsory for a website however, it helps the loading site faster thus making the user experience better.
 Installing and setting up AMP is very easy in WordPress You just need to install AMP Plugin, and setup some designs what it looks like in the mobile and desktop.

 With the official AMP plugin for WordPress, the WordPress ecosystem is provided with the capabilities and tools it needs to build world-class AMP experiences.

 10) SSL HTTPs

 Https adds up value to a website when it comes to ranking factors.
 Once you install SSL to your website, it is accessed by https:www.domain.com.
 This indicates that any information transferred between your website and server (such as usernames, passwords, personal data, etc) is encrypted.
 Installing and activating SSL is very simple.
 You can even get free SSL along with the hosting service.
 So, SSL is a must for every website.

 Breadcrumb is a set of links shown on the top or bottom of a page that allows users to navigate from one page or category to another page or category.
 Breadcrumb is useful for mainly two purposes:

 - To let search engines know about the structure of the website